 3. What’s The Best Way To Protect My Ideas?

 Question: As you go through the development process, you will want to protect your innovative ideas from competitors.
-But is a non-disclosure agreement the way to go, and who should sign it?
+What is the best way to protect your ideas?

 Short answer: Before you fall in love with a quirky name, make sure someone else hasn’t taken it.
-A business attorney can help you investigate potential names through the state’s Department of Licensing and Regulatory Affairs and the United States Patent and Trademark Office.
-Once you find some that aren’t taken, check to be sure there is a domain registry (a URL) available as well.
+The Cronin Law Firm can help you investigate potential names as options available to you.

 5. What Permits Or Licenses Do You Need To Run Your Business?

-Question: The local government has a lot to say about when a new business opens.
-How can you know what permits or licenses you will need to open your doors?
+Question: How can you know what permits or licenses you will need to open your doors?

-Short Answer: Permits and licenses vary based on your location and your industry.
+Short Answer: Every situation is different.
+Permits and licenses vary based on your location and your industry.
 Some requirements, like state registration and building permits, are relatively universal.
 Others can vary simply based on which side of the street your building is on.
-You will want to sit down with a business lawyer with experience in your location and your industry early on to make sure all the necessary regulations are met.
+You need to sit down with the business team at the Cronin Law Firm to make sure all the regulations your new business needs to meet are met.